 The Microscopy Laboratory offers a large variety of systems ranging from basic stereo microscopes to the latest confocal workstations to assist LMS staff and students in their research.

-The facility is currently equipped with four confocal laser scanning microscopes, six widefield fluorescence microscopes and a PALM laser microdissection system.
-Live-cell imaging is performed on two dedicated workstations enclosed by environmental chambers to maintain constant temperature and CO2 levels.
+The facility is currently equipped with four confocal laser scanning microscopes, eight widefield fluorescence microscopes as well as super-resolution and light sheet instruments.
+Whole slide imaging is carried out on an AxioScan slide scanner and a PALM laser microdissection system is available for contact free sample cutting and capture.
+Live-cell imaging can be performed on seven workstations enclosed by environmental chambers to maintain constant temperature and CO2 levels.
 Several offline workstations can be used for image processing, visualisation and analysis of user data.
 A transmission electron microscope is also available in a separate laboratory.

 Staff provide user training and continuing support ranging from help with experimental design, image processing/visualisation and quantitative image analysis to direct collaboration on specific projects.

 Figure 1.
 Liver section stained with DAPI and TRITC phalloidin

 Figure 2.
 Two mouse fibroblast cell lines expressing H2B-EGFP or H2B-mCherry

 The MRC LMS electron microscopy (EM) facility provides equipment and expertise in the field of cryo-electron microscopy (cryo-EM), particularly single-particle structural analysis and cellular imaging by EM.